Nicholas Smith UKCP Reg FPC WMIP - Couple and Individual Counselling

-My approach to counselling/psychotherapy draws on all aspects of my trainings; particularly systemic (a pragmatic approach that acknowledges the importance of difference and the realities of people's current life situations) and psychodynamic (which looks at how past experiences and relationships, particularly early ones affect present day relationships, consciously and unconsciously).
-I undertake short and long-term therapy contracts.
+My approach to counselling/psychotherapy draws on all aspects of my trainings.
+My training as a group therapist means that I keep the groups you belong to (family, work, friends etc.) in mind.
+The systemic approach (a pragmatic view that acknowledges the importance of your place within the family system, difference, and the realities of your current life situation) broadens the picture whilst the psychodynamic approach (which looks at how past experiences and relationships, particularly early ones, affect present day relationships both consciously and unconsciously) is perhaps the most important of all.

 Training, qualifications & experience